xxSlashxx/microservices-demo/README.md

 - **Microservices Architecture:** Demonstrates a typical microservices architecture with multiple services.
 - **Spring Boot:** Utilizes Spring Boot to simplify the development and configuration of services.
 - **RESTful APIs:** Each service exposes RESTful endpoints for interaction.
 - **Service Discovery:** Implements Eureka for service registration and discovery.
+- **Kafka:** Uses Apache Kafka for interservice communication.
 - **API Gateway:** Uses Spring Cloud Gateway as an API gateway to route requests to appropriate services.
 - **Database Support:** Each service can have its own database, demonstrated with H2.
 - **Docker Support:** Contains Dockerfiles for easy containerization of services.